Andreas Baader: Stammheim

 From 1975 to 1977, a long and expensive trial took place in a fortified building on the grounds of Stuttgart's Stammheim Prison.
 As a precaution against items being smuggled in, all prisoners were strip-searched and inspected and given new clothes before and after meeting lawyers.

 During a collective hunger strike in 1974, which led to the death of Meins, philosopher Jean-Paul Sartre visited Baader in Stammheim where he was being held.
 He allegedly described Baader after the meeting as being a "twat" ("Quel con!").
 Although he did not like Baader's behavior, he criticized the harsh conditions of imprisonment Baader endured.

 Meinhof was found dead in her cell at Stuttgart-Stammheim on 9 May 1976, hanging from the grating covering her cell window.
 Members of the Red Army Faction and others claimed that she was killed by the German authorities.
 The second generation of the RAF committed several kidnappings and attacks in a campaign in support of their comrades.

 The three remaining defendants were convicted in April 1977 of several murders, attempted murders, and of forming a terrorist organization, and were sentenced to life imprisonment.

-Militants tried to force the release of Baader and ten other imprisoned RAF members by kidnapping businessman Hanns Martin Schleyer in Cologne on 5 September 1977, as part of the sequence of events known as the "German Autumn", which began on 30 July 1977 with the murder of banker Jürgen Ponto.
+Militants tried to force the release of Baader and ten other imprisoned RAF members by kidnapping former Nazi SS official Hanns Martin Schleyer in Cologne on 5 September 1977, as part of the sequence of events known as the "German Autumn", which began on 30 July 1977 with the murder of banker Jürgen Ponto.